- Author By Miva |

 - Resources & Tutorials – Check what resources are available for new users.
 Forums?
 Documentation?
 Video tutorials?
 Open-source platforms have large crowd sourced developer communities, but the quality of the info can vary.
 The more sophisticated platforms will have their own Reference Guides and Getting Started guides which are apt to be professionally produced and up-to-date with the latest version information.

-- Shopify Plus – Limited B2B channel options on Shopify, and adding one requires sub-domains.
-Out-of-the-box functionality is very limited and is restricted by plan type.
+Shopify Plus – Shopify is mainly oriented towards small business, with less developed functionality for larger enterprise merchants.
+While it is a major player in this space, B2B channel options are limited on Shopify Plus and adding one requires sub-domains.
+Out-of-the-box functionality on Shopify is restricted by plan type.
 The user interface relies on expensive third-party apps and developers for heavy lifting.
-The platform is mainly oriented towards small business, with less developed functionality for larger enterprise merchants.

-- BigCommerce – Ranked #7 for Results by G2 Crowd.
-Built-in features are limited, and access to Faceted Search, Dedicated SSL and API access is restricted by plan.
-There are significant issues with account access and site personalization, and only rudimentary catalog modifications.
+BigCommerce – BigCommerce’s built-in features are limited, and access to Faceted Search, Dedicated SSL and API access is restricted by your plan.
+There are significant issues with account access and site personalization, and catalog modifications are rudimentary.
 Performance is hampered by plugins and patches, which slows page speeds.
-There is no native credit card wallet solution.
+There is also no native credit card wallet solution.

 Is switching to Miva right for your business?
 Download the Complete Guide to Changing eCommerce Platforms whitepaper to find out.